 I’ve been producing in-person summer coding camps for kids aged 6-16, using Minecraft, since 2014.
-My business partner has long been running camps at private schools here in Dallas, and upon hearing from me about the way Minecraft gameplay correlates to the basic skills required for software engineering, he suggested we put together a camp to teach coding through Minecraft.
+My business partner had long been running camps at private schools here in Dallas, and upon hearing from me about the way Minecraft gameplay correlates to the basic skills required for software engineering, he suggested we put together a camp to teach coding through Minecraft.
 He had just started a partnership with The Hockaday School’s co-ed summer camp program.
 I led the development of an open-source curriculum.
 This has been a fun and fulfilling “side hustle” for me.
 I’ve had the privilege of watching several kids work their way through from beginner to becoming a camp instructor to applying for computer science programs at university.

 COVID-19 threw a wrench in any in-person camps this year.
-Hockaday waited until very late in the game to go ahead and cancel camps.
+Hockaday waited until very late in the game to cancel camps.
 And while they gave us the go-ahead to offer our online camps under the Minecraft U name, that did not give us much time to pull something together.

-Without the social capital and marketing effort from the Hockaday school, combined with the technical challenges parents had to overcome, attracting campers and executing successful camp experiences was a significant challenge.
+Without the social capital and marketing effort from the Hockaday school, and with the technical challenges parents had to overcome, attracting campers and executing successful camp experiences was a significant challenge.
 I spent many Sunday nights on Zoom calls with parents helping them get set up with the necessary version of Minecraft and Discord.

 The fact that camp attendance was lower did allow us to learn in a more controlled environment.
 At Hockaday, we fit 18 kids into a computer lab, managed by two or three instructors.
-In Discord, one instructor can only reasonably manage four or five kids at a time.
+On Discord, one instructor can only reasonably manage four or five kids at a time.

 By being remote, we were able to have campers from all over the country.
 In fact, our star camper from this year lives in California.